estebanmunchjones2019/react-hooks-article/readme.md

 export default Widget;
 ```

-The component looks much leaner, and many other components can use that custom hook to query for data, that's great!
+The components look much leaner, and many other components can use that custom hook to query for data, that's great!

 The only downside is that for every component rendered on the screen using the custom hook, a new request to the API is made.
-One way to check for this it to check the `Network` tab, and we'll see the `GET` requests to the API:
+One way to check for this it to open the `Network` tab, and we'll see the `GET` requests made to the API:

 ![](./images/posts-request-00.png)

-When developing this demo app, there will be 4 post request made when the 2 components are on the screen, so 2 requests per component that uses `usePosts` hook 🤔.
+When developing this demo app, there will be 4 post request made when the 2 components are on the screen, so 2 requests per component that uses the `usePosts` hook 🤔.
 Don't worry, that's because `useEffect` runs twice in development mode.

 To see how the app behaves in production (with no double `useEffect` runs) , we can build it and serve it: